-You can return to College provided you are well enough to do so.
-However, if any of the following apply, you must continue to self-isolate:
+If you have taken a PCR or LFD test, you can return to College provided you are well enough to do so.
+However, if any of the following apply, you must continue to self-isolate if:

-You must ensure you remain at home and should inform the College immediately by emailing firstname.lastname@example.org .
+If you have taken a PCR (lab processed) test, you must ensure you remain at home and inform the College immediately by emailing firstname.lastname@example.org .
 You must continue with self-isolation for the defined period of time given to you by Test and Trace.
-You must not come into college and members of your household must also self-isolate for 10 days from when you first started showing symptoms, or 10 days from the date of your test if you did not have symptoms.
+You must not come into college.